Political Campaign Managers

 |Degree Fields||Campaign management, political science, or a related field|

-Sources: U.S. Bureau of Labor Statistics, Occupational Employment Statistics, May 2014
+Sources: U.S. Bureau of Labor Statistics, Occupational Employment Statistics (May 2014), PayScale.com*

 Step 1: Earn a Bachelor's Degree

-Aspiring political campaign managers can pursue a degree in political science, campaign management or a related field.
-Classes in these programs give students vital insight into the inner workings of the American political systems and will cover political parties, political analysis, and politics in the media.
+As we said earlier, aspiring political campaign managers can pursue an undergraduate degree in political science or a closely related major.
+Classes in these programs can provide students with vital insights into the inner workings of the American political systems and cover topics in political parties, political analysis, and politics in the media.
 Advanced political science or campaign management courses might teach students how to interpret voter behavior, decipher polls, and execute campaign strategies.

-- Become a campus leader.
-By heading a student organization, aspiring campaign managers can develop their leadership skills and learn about delegating tasks, operating a budget, and communicating with outside groups.
+By heading a student organization, aspiring campaign managers can develop their leadership skills and learn about delegating tasks, operating on a budget, and communicating with outside groups.

-- Consider postgraduate courses.
-Postgraduate programs in political campaign management are also available.
+Graduate programs in political management are also available.
 Courses typically focus on skills specific to the role, such as running a campaign office, advertising for candidates, and understanding legislative affairs.

-While some degree programs may offer internships in a campaign office, all students can start their career by volunteering for a campaign.
-Volunteers and interns may contact voters, assist with fundraising, and conduct office duties.
+While some degree programs may offer internships in a campaign office, all students can start their careers by volunteering for a campaign.
+Interns and volunteers may contact voters, assist with fundraising, and perform office duties.
 These jobs can help students find paid positions, build their skills, and make political contacts.